Written By: Devin Golden

 Sarcomatoid mesothelioma is the rarest cell type of mesothelioma but also the most aggressive.
 Treatment options are often limited as tumors with this mesothelioma cell type have a poor response to typical treatment methods.

-Surgery, chemotherapy and immunotherapy are the top treatment options used for mesothelioma.
-Surgery can be ineffective for patients with the sarcomatoid cell type.
+Surgery can be ineffective for patients with sarcomatoid mesothelioma.
 The scattered growth pattern of sarcomatoid cells makes removal difficult.
 These types of cells don’t clump together like epithelioid mesothelioma cells do, which creates strict criteria for surgery eligibility.

 Sarcomatoid Mesothelioma Surgery Icon